National Archives and Records Administration

 The National Archives and Records Administration (NARA) is an independent agency of the United States federal government within the executive branch, charged with the preservation and documentation of government and historical records.
 It is also tasked with increasing public access to those documents that make up the National Archives.
 NARA is officially responsible for maintaining and publishing the legally authentic and authoritative copies of acts of Congress, presidential directives, and federal regulations.
 NARA also transmits votes of the Electoral College to Congress.
 It also examines Electoral College and constitutional amendment ratification documents for prima facie legal sufficiency and an authenticating signature.

 The National Archives was established in 1934, headed by the archivist of the United States, and took its present form as NARA in 1985.
-The neoclassical National Archives Building in Washington, D.C. publicly exhibits the Charters of Freedom, which include the original United States Declaration of Independence, Constitution of the United States, United States Bill of Rights, Emancipation Proclamation (starting in 2026), and many other historical documents.
+The neoclassical National Archives Building in Washington, D.C., publicly exhibits the Charters of Freedom, which include the original United States Declaration of Independence, Constitution of the United States, United States Bill of Rights, Emancipation Proclamation (starting in 2026), and many other historical documents.

 Organization

 The mission of the National Archives is:

-We drive openness, cultivate public participation, and strengthen our nation's democracy through equitable public access to high-value government records.
+We preserve, protect, and share the historical records of the United States to promote public inquiry and strengthen democratic participation.

 The work of the National Archives is dedicated to two main functions: public engagement and federal records and information management.
-The National Archives administers fifteen Presidential Libraries and Museums, a museum in Washington, D.C., that displays the Charters of Freedom, and fifteen research facilities across the country.
+The National Archives administers fifteen presidential libraries and museums, a museum in Washington, D.C., that displays the Charters of Freedom, and fifteen research facilities across the country.
 The agency's online catalog makes available over 160 million records ranging from before the start of the republic to the modern government.
 However, the digitized records represent only a small fraction of the over 13 billion pages in the holdings of the National Archives.